ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+No, the variables do not change, as they stay x and y.
+Yes, the values have changed - the variables have been reassigned new values. x = 3 (Here, x is being reassigned to y, which equals 3) y = 10 (Here, y is being reassigned to 10)

 ## Question 4